 Jacob “Tito” Ortiz powered his way to the top of the Ultimate Fighting game unlike any other fighter of today.
 Starting from very humble beginnings and keeping his heritage strong along the way.
 Tito has become the world’s most famous face of MMA and a multi-million dollar brand in the process.

-Outside the ring, he runs his own hugely successful clothing line, Punishment Athletics as well as his gym Punishment Training Center.
-He raises money for children’s charities and regularly travels abroad on USO missions to support the troops.
-He frequently appears on the cover of magazines and other media and has appeared in numerous films and TV shows.
-He authored a bestselling autobiography, “This Is Gonna Hurt”, and became a crossover star on NBC’s “Celebrity Apprentice” where he made it through nine of the season’s 12 episodes.
+Outside the ring, he runs his own hugely successful clothing line, Punishment Athletics.
+He also runs his gym Punishment Training Center.
+He raises money for children’s charities.
+Tito regularly travels abroad on USO missions to support the troops.
+He frequently appears on the cover of magazines and other media.
+He has appeared in numerous films and TV shows.
+Tito authored a bestselling autobiography, “This Is Gonna Hurt”, and became a crossover star on NBC’s “Celebrity Apprentice” where he made it through nine of the season’s 12 episodes.

 A true character of life, Tito Ortiz will give his all to whatever is thrown at him.
 He is now the very proud father of 3 boys.
 A man with many talents both in and out of the ring, Tito has overcome tremendous adversity to rise to the top and is a true American success story.